MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-servers-overview.md

 ## Plan protection features

 Plan features are summarized in the table.
-Some plan features have upcoming changes.
+Some plan features have upcoming changes to the way that information is collected.
 Review these in the table, and read the latest [upcoming agent deprecation information](prepare-deprecation-log-analytics-mma-agent.md).

 **Feature** | **Plan** | **Details**
 --- | --- | ---